BAP Unión

-BAP Unión (BEV-161) is a training ship of the Peruvian Navy built between 2012–2015 by Shipyard Marine Industrial Services of Peru, known as SIMA.
+BAP Unión (BEV-161) is a training ship of the Peruvian Navy built in 2012–2015 by Shipyard Marine Industrial Services of Peru, known as SIMA.
 It is a four-masted, steel-hulled, class "A" barque, composed of 38 steel modules.
 It has a total length (including bowsprit) of 115.50 m; a beam of 13.50 m; a draft of 6.50 m; an air draft of 53.50 m; a displacement of 3,200 tonnes; a speed of 12 kn and a crew of 250 officers and trainees.
 The ship's name honors a Peruvian corvette that took part in the first stage of the 1879–1883 War of the Pacific as part of a naval squadron under the command of Miguel Grau, a hero of the Peruvian Navy.

 Like other similar ships, Unión has been conceived not only for training purposes, but also to be a sailing ambassador for its home country.
 Due to its features and dimensions, it has been considered (as of the date it was commissioned) the largest sail vessel in Latin America.